 - 2.2.1.
 Implementing Agency (IA) post the selection will be the entity responsible for execution and overall implementation of the project in accordance with the approved DPR. - 2.2.2.
-In addition, Implementing Agencies (IAs) shall undertake the following roles and responsibilities to ensure the successful execution and management of the project: - The preparation of a comprehensive Business case/ Detailed Project Report (DPR), which outlines the project's scope, objectives, methodology, and financial plan. - Achieving financial closure in accordance with the approved means of finance, ensuring all financial arrangements and commitments are secured. - Obtaining all necessary statutory approvals and clearances required for the project, complying with relevant legal and regulatory requirements. - Receiving financial assistance under the Programme and ensuring its utilization in a transparent and judicious manner, adhering to the principles of accountability and fiscal responsibility. - Uploading monthly progress reports along with photographs and videos of the project onto the designated portal, providing regular updates on project milestones and developments.
+In addition, Implementing Agencies (IAs) shall undertake the following roles and responsibilities to ensure the successful execution and management of the project: - The preparation of a comprehensive Business case/ Detailed Project Report (DPR), which outlines the project's scope, objectives, methodology, and financial plan. - Achieving financial closure in accordance with the approved means of finance, ensuring all financial arrangements and commitments are secured. - Obtaining all necessary statutory approvals and clearances required for the project, complying with relevant legal and regulatory requirements. - Receiving financial assistance under the Programme and ensuring its utilization in a transparent and judicious manner, adhering to the principles of accountability and fiscal responsibility. - Uploading monthly progress reports along with photographs and videos of the project onto the designated portal, providing regular updates on project milestones and developments. - Maintaining proper books of accounts for the project implementation and the maintenance of infrastructure post-commissioning, ensuring financial records are accurate and up-to-date. - Dovetailing and integrating initiatives of other ministries and departments to achieve holistic cluster development, fostering collaboration and synergy among various governmental efforts.

-- Maintaining proper books of accounts for the project implementation and the maintenance of infrastructure post-commissioning, ensuring financial records are accurate and up-to-date. - Dovetailing and integrating initiatives of other ministries and departments to achieve holistic cluster development, fostering collaboration and synergy among various governmental efforts. - Coordinating with the State Horticulture Mission (SHM) to ensure timely and effective implementation of the project within specified timelines, facilitating seamless project execution. - Adhering to the guidelines set forth by the Central Vigilance Commission (CVC) and the procurement manuals of the Ministry of Finance and ensuring compliance with established procurement procedures and ethical standards. - Providing technical guidance on package of practices and good agriculture practices (GAPs) to the producers/farmers in the cluster. - The proposal should promote crop diversification. - Mandatorily ensure adoption of GAP component of MIDH (especially for reduction in use of pesticide) by the farmers in the cluster.
+- Coordinating with the State Horticulture Mission (SHM) to ensure timely and effective implementation of the project within specified timelines, facilitating seamless project execution. - Adhering to the guidelines set forth by the Central Vigilance Commission (CVC) and the procurement manuals of the Ministry of Finance and ensuring compliance with established procurement procedures and ethical standards. - Providing technical guidance on package of practices and good agriculture practices (GAPs) to the producers in the cluster. - Promote crop diversification in the cluster-Crop diversification to be one of the performance indicators of the IA. - Mandatorily ensure adoption of GAP component of MIDH (especially for reduction in use of pesticide) by the farmers in the cluster.